5 Ways To Naturally Improve Your Child’s Immune System

 1. It starts with a great diet.

 Children’s immune systems can take a hit if they're not being supported by healthy foods.
 To keep kids well, limit their overall intake of additives, sugar, and work with a medical practitioner to figure out which foods are allergens.
 In my practice, I've found when a child has a food allergy, her digestion suffers, inflammation is ramped up, which makes fending off viruses and bacteria much more difficult.
 It’s a similar story when a child takes in more additives and preservatives than her body can deal with—in fact, excess sugar may also cause inflammation.
 Instead, focus on a maintaining a healthy, balanced diet with plenty of fresh veggies, whole fruits, nuts, seeds, legumes, and proteins.

 3. Help calm their stress and anxiety.

-In today’s fast-paced world, parents are overstressed and children often over-scheduled, it can take a toll on immunity.
-Children’s bodies have the same response to stress that adults’ do — their cortisol and adrenaline rises.
+In today’s fast-paced world where parents are overstressed and children often over-scheduled, it can take a toll on immunity.
+Children’s bodies have the same response to stress that adults’ do—their cortisol and adrenaline rises.
 When this elevation in stress hormones is sustained, their immune systems’ response is lowered.
 In fact, one research review that specifically looked at early life stressors, assessed that "individuals exposed to chronic stressors can exhibit immune dysregulation."

 It’s important for children to have lots of down time, time for creative play, and simply times of rest.
 Busy bodies need to take a break every now and then for their immune systems to thrive.

 4. Make sure they're getting enough good sleep.

 Most children are not getting the required amount of sleep.
 Depending on age, I've found children need between ten and 14 hours of sleep per day.
 Sleep is important for a number of reasons, and it's absolutely essential for an immunity boost—a research review published in Physiological Reviews noted that sleep and immunity are linked, each one directly affects the other.